Hire in Chile

 The official language of Chile is Spanish.
 German is spoken to some extent in Southern Chile.
 Several indigenous languages (including Aymara, Rapa Nui and Quechua) have become minority languages and are close to extinction.

-Chile HR at a Glance
+Chilean Human Resources at a Glance

 The Chilean Labor Statute is composed of the Labor Code (Código del Trabajo) and several special social security laws.
 All employees must be affiliated to a Pension Fund Administrator (AFP) of their choice (with contributions to Survival & Disability Insurance Fund, Individual Savings Insurance and commission payment), health insurance (state FONASA or private ISAPRE), labor-related accident insurance and unemployment insurance (paid to AFC).